Partnering with eOrganic in a Research Project

 eOrganic Plan of Work for “OREI INTEGRATED PROJECT”

-eOrganic will provide the group with a project workspace at eOrganic.info so the project can:
+eOrganic will provide the group with a project website at eOrganic.info so the project can:

 • easily publish to eorganic.org

-eOrganic will also provide support for webconferencing so the project can communicate with its dispersed project personnel as well as project collaborators/stakeholders via web meetings.
+eOrganic can also provide support for webconferencing so the project can communicate with its dispersed project personnel as well as project collaborators/stakeholders via web meetings.

 eOrganic staff will provide training materials for project members in video capture; videos captured following video capture guidelines will be edited by eOrganic staff, moved through peer and NOP compliance review, and posted to eOrganic’s YouTube channel (from there they can be embedded in other websites, eOrganic articles, etc).